calum-r-maclellan/SGAN-COVID19/README.md

 - supervised learning models painfully inefficient: require significant database of labelled samples to discriminate between classes.
 - doesn't represent how we learn: some direct instruction at beginning (labelled data), but majority of learning gained through experience and observation on our own (unlabelled data).
 - same applies to radiologist training: direct instruction on a few samples at beginning, with more knowledge/experience accumulated through years of practice.
-- design semi-supervised approach to (loosely) mimic radiologist strategy of detecting COVID-19 from chest X-rays: accumulate extensive knowledge of non-COVID before learning to understand COVID-19 features.
+- design semi-supervised approach to (loosely) mimic radiologists strategy for learning to identify COVID-19 from chest X-rays: accumulate extensive knowledge of non-COVID before learning to understand the discriminative COVID-19 features.
 - develop experience of non-COVID patients using large database of unlabelled data, update knowledge with small labelled database of COVID and non-COVID data.

 # Experiments